Irises have long been a popular flowering plant, so popular that the kings of France selected them as their emblem, the fleur-de-lis.

 Growing Reichenbachii Iris

 If sowing seeds, sow to a depth equal to their size and cover with fine soil.
-Germination is most rapid when temperatures are 60-70 F. (15-20 C.).
+Germination is most rapid when temperatures are 60 to 70 degrees F. (15-20 C.).